Content starts here

 Susan Reinhard

-Susan C. Reinhard, RN, PhD, FAAN, is Senior Vice President and Director of the AARP Public Policy Institute.
-She leads the LTSS Choices project and serves as the Chief Strategist for the Center to Champion Nursing in America and Family Caregiving Initiatives.
-She is the leader of the LTSS State Scorecard and LTSS Choices Initiative to promote the transformation of long-term care.
+Susan C. Reinhard, RN, PhD, FAAN, is the chief strategist emeritus for the Center to Champion Nursing in America, a national resource center created to ensure that America has the highly skilled nurses it needs to provide care in the future.
+Previously, she was senior vice president and director of the AARP Public Policy Institute.
+She led the LTSS State Scorecard and LTSS Choices Initiative to promote the transformation of long-term care.
+She also led PPI's Family Caregiving Initiatives.
 Her areas of expertise include bridging research, policy, and practice in family caregiving; long-term services and supports; and the health care workforce.
 Read her full biography.

 AARP Public Policy Institute’s Nursing Home Dashboard has tracked and analyzed COVID-19 case, death, and vaccination data since 2020.
 The Dashboard’s findings reveal a distressing trend among both nursing home residents and staff: not everyone is vaccinated and not everyone is “up to date” with boosters.